Challenges To Wills & Executors

-Every estate is unique and poses different challenges to the executor/estate trustee as well as the beneficiaries.
+Every estate is unique and poses different challenges to the executor/estate trustee and the beneficiaries.
 When a beneficiary believes that an estate has been mismanaged or that the will is not valid, he or she can challenge the will or executor.

-Estate litigation involving challenges to wills and executors/estate trustees can be complex, and requires experienced representation.
-At Sweatman Law Firm we provide comprehensive estate litigation and administration services.
-We are dedicated to providing each of our clients with the skilled advocacy, trusted advice and compassionate support they need throughout the administration of the estate.
+Estate litigation involving challenges to wills and executors/estate trustees can be complex and requires experienced representation.
+At Sweatman Law Firm, we provide comprehensive estate litigation and administration services.
+We are dedicated to providing each of our clients with the skilled advocacy, trusted advice, and compassionate support they need throughout the estate administration.

 Contesting a Will